TeachBooks/Editor_Test/README.md

 ![image](https://github.com/user-attachments/assets/506238db-2ec7-4241-86d7-3ab20f14e799)

-You can test this in your own book linked to a GitHub repository or use this template repository
+You can test this in your own book linked to a GitHub repository or use this template repository.

-## How to test with your own book linked to a GitHub repository.
+## Option 1: Test with your own book linked to a GitHub repository

 1. Add the following lines to your requirements.txt: